gentry-atkinson/pip_test/README.md

   Segmentation Visuals-> Plots 5 visuals to better understand segmentation.
   Test SVM on Segmentations-> Train and test an SVM on the instance sets created
     by the 3 methods of segmentation.\
+  Davies-Bouldin on Segments-> Compute the Davies-Bouldin score for each of the
+    3 methods.\
+  Test NN on Segmentations-> Repeat the SVM experiment with a neural network.\